vansh-seth/Web-tech-lab/Notes-CSS/Fonts/Readme.md

 Font fallbacks ensure a consistent appearance across different platforms by providing alternative font choices if the preferred ones are not available.

-Sure, here's a README.md file presenting the information in a different way:

----

 # CSS Font Style Properties

 ## Font Style